-As part of a guerrilla documentary I made for SilenceBreaker Media when it was in its infancy, I looked at the reasons for a country’s citizens moving abroad.
+As part of a guerrilla documentary I made for the non-profit SilenceBreaker Media, I looked at the reasons for a country’s citizens moving abroad.
 One popular destination for British people, for example, was Mallorca, Spain: there, I interviewed people who wanted a better life – some simply sought warmer weather, for others it was a chance to get away from “Blair’s Britain.”
 Whatever the reason, each felt their rationale was simply exercising their right to freedom of movement to make a personal choice to live somewhere far away from where they were born and raised.

 One week ago, alongside headlines of Brexit, U.S. President Donald Trump’s government shutdown reversal, BBC News saw fit to feature a special report on “illegal migrants.”
 Roving reporter Colin Campbell visited various European ports to follow people desperately seeking refuge in Britain (a sensible move, since British colonialism also happened to spread the English language around the world, making it the leading language of international discourse, the third most-spoken language in the world, and the most widely learned second language).